Skip Navigation

 • ECI transition (also known as Project Launch)

-• We have a monthly child find intake process that is conducted by the DISD Child Find Assessment Team (Contact Kathy Linkey to scheduled your child.)
+• We have a child find intake process that is conducted by the DISD Child Find Assessment Team (Contact Kathy Linkey to schedule your child.)

 • If your child is ages 3-6 and not currently enrolled in public school, CLICK HERE to complete the child find form.